A Local’s One Week French Riviera Itinerary

 Today, you’ll explore France's most chic city along the Riviera.
 Cannes is of course much more than its festival.
 First and foremost, it is the epitome of the Belle Époque and the incredible palaces of the Carlton, Majestic, Martinez and Splendid are impressive reminders of this.
 The many luxury boutiques are yet another reminder.

-From Grasse, Cannes is just a short 30-minute drive away.
 Here, the most surprising discovery you can make is not Cannes itself, but rather the nearby Lérins Islands, which are not to be missed.
+That's how you'll start the morning, saving a visit to Cannes itself for the afternoon and evening.

 From the Cannes harbor, take a 15-minute ferry ride to the islands.
 The first boat leaves at 7.30 AM, and the last one back to Cannes departs from the islands at 6:30 PM.
 It's a very pleasant crossing and a round-trip ticket will only cost you 17.50 euros.

-On the islands, there are two destinations to choose from.
-You can visti both, of course, but be careful not to run out of time.
-The island of Sainte-Marguerite, closest to Cannes, is interesting for its royal fort, famous for having housed the most famous of French prisoners: the man in the iron mask, imprisoned on the orders of Louis XIV and whose identity is still unknown to this day.
+Sainte-Marguerite, closest to Cannes, is interesting for its royal fort which is known for having housed the most famous of French prisoners: “the man in the iron mask”, imprisoned on the orders of Louis XIV and whose identity is still unknown to this day.

-But my preference is for the island of Saint-Honorat.
-The very first monastery in the West was founded here in 410 and it's still going strong.
-On this little 0.37 km² plot of land, you'll find an ancient fortified monastery, ruined chapels, a monastery, vineyards (of course!), and around twenty friendly monks who can be heard singing several times a day.
+Personally, I prefer Saint-Honorat.
+The very first monastery in the West was founded here in 410 and continues to operate in modern day.
+On this little 0.37 km² plot of land, you'll find an ancient fortified monastery, ruined chapels, a still-functioning monastery, vineyards (of course!), and around twenty friendly monks who can be heard singing several times a day.

 The island's products are renowned, especially, its wine and liqueurs, which are sold all over the world and served at the tables of the President of the Republic and the Prime Minister.